In an AI Powered World, Listening Remains the Leadership Advantage

 Get Started.
 Be Heard.

-The first step toward better leadership may not be what you say — but how you listen.
+The first step toward stronger leadership isn’t what you say—it’s how you listen.